Archive Are there Safe Social Media for Kids?

 Table of contents:

-In this article, we will give you a heads up about the safety risks of social media for kids of all ages, introduce five tailormade safe social media for kids, and instruct you how to use Safes parental control app to keep your child away from the health risks of too much social media.
+In this article, we will give you a heads up about the safety risks of kids using social media, introduce five tailormade safe social media for kids, and instruct you on how to keep your child safe on social media.

 Risks of Social Media for Kids

 Social media risks do not just apply to children.
 Adults, too, are troubled by harassers, stalkers, cyberbullies, hackers, etc. However, children are more vulnerable to these risks because they usually don’t have the experience and knowledge to protect themselves.
-Therefore, as a parent, you need to educate yourself about the risks and try to help your child avoid them.
+Therefore, as a parent, you need to educate yourself on how to keep your child safe on social media.

 In the following, read about different areas of social media that can threaten your child’s safety.